 Tuesday Musical Club (TMC) holds the distinction of being the oldest music club for women in Texas.
 It was founded in 1901 by Mrs. Eli Hertzberg (Anna), a graduate of the New York Conservatory of Music, who found herself far from the cultured arts of New York City in the frontier town of San Antonio.
 There were six charter members of TMC who came together for the purpose of performing and discussing classical music.
 By 1902, the membership had grown to fifteen, and a yearbook was printed.
 At that time, all prospective members were required to audition.
 Meetings were held in Mrs. Hertzberg’s home, and she served as President until her death in 1937.

-After thirty years of meetings and member growth, more space was needed.
-The Club bought the house next door to the Hertzberg home on Euclid Avenue and named it the Hertzberg Hall of Music.
+In 1935 the club started meeting in a house next door to the Hertzberg home on Euclid Avenue which they named the Hertzberg Hall of Music.

-In 1949, the present clubhouse was built on land leased from the city in Brackenridge Park.
-The members raised the money needed with donations and proceeds from the sale of the former meeting house.
+In 1949, the present clubhouse at 3755 N. St. Mary's Street was built on land leased from the city in Brackenridge Park.
+The members raised the money needed for construction with donations and proceeds from the sale of the former meeting house.
 The bronze statue on the front lawn, titled Genius of Music, was given by Senator Harry Hertzberg in memory of his mother.
 It was designed by Pompeo Coppini and executed by Dr. Coppini, with the help of his protege, Dr. Waldine Tauch.